Ultimate Year in Review: 2011

-In March 2011, Warner Bros. announced that the Warner Bros.
+In March 2011, Warner Bros. announced that Warner Bros.
 Studio Tour London – The Making of Harry Potter would open in spring 2012.
-In their press release, they let fans know that the tour would feature “the authentic sets, costumes, animatronics, props, and effects used in the production of all eight Harry Potter movies, [as well as showcasing] the British artistry, technology, and talent that went into bringing this beloved film series to life.”
+A press release stated that the tour would feature “the authentic sets, costumes, animatronics, props, and effects used in the production of all eight Harry Potter movies, [as well as] showcase the British artistry, technology, and talent that went into bringing this beloved film series to life.”
 The first official poster featuring the new logo was released alongside this statement.

 The end of June saw J.K.
-Rowling announcing Pottermore.
-With a video message, Rowling told her readers about the new website and the unique content it would deliver to fans if they simply followed the owl: the first Harry Potter ebooks, a visit to Ollivander’s wand shop, and a Sorting quiz that would sort you into your very own Hogwarts House, as well as access to all the additional information Rowling created while writing the book series.
-Rowling commented:
+Rowling announce Pottermore.
+In a video message, Rowling told her readers about the new website and the unique content it would deliver to fans if they simply followed the owl: the first Harry Potter e-books, a visit to Ollivanders wand shop, and a Sorting quiz that would Sort you into your very own Hogwarts House, as well as access to all the additional information Rowling created while writing the book series.

 Pottermore has been a really great way to give back to the ‘Harry Potter’ readership, who made the books such a big success.
-I am still receiving countless, a huge amount of mail – I thought it would really drop off by now.
+I am still receiving a huge amount of mail.
+I thought it would really drop off by now.
 Stories, drawings, suggestions I write prequels, sequels, every week.